- What is Finasteride?

 The number of men sharing their experience of Post-Finasteride Syndrome is steadily rising, painting a bleak picture of the life-shattering effects the drug can have.

-With prostate cancer deaths overtaking that of breast cancer, it is important that the side effects of finasteride are known.
-Although the drug may improve a patient’s quality of life, we should not remain silent and blind about potential side effects
+With prostate cancer deaths overtaking that of breast cancer, it is important to know the side effects of finasteride.
+Although the drug may improve a patient’s quality of life, we should not be silent and blind about potential side effects.

 To help men who have prostate disease or are concerned about their prostate health, we are offering readers exclusive limited-time access to one of Ben’s special video presentations.